finol-digital/Card-Game-Simulator/docs/README.md

 - Dominoes
 - Mahjong

-You can download custom games by pressing the top button of the Main Menu:
+You can download additional games by pressing the top button of the Main Menu:

 ![Main Menu Image](screenshots/mainmenu.png)